anurag-majumdar/mws-restaurant-stage-3/README.md

 * **Service Worker** has been used extensively to cache different types of files such as **HTML**, **CSS**, **JavaScript**, **json**, **mapbox files**, **images** and places them accordingly into static or dynamic caches.

+* For getting data related to restaurants and reviews through separate calls, for performance, if the user is online the data for both are fetched as **network then cache** strategy otherwise, the fallback strategy **cache then network** is used.
+This technique helps to revalidate the cache with latest content in the client's offline storage.

 * **IndexedDB** is used with the help of Jake Archibald's **idb** library.
 Kudos to Jake!

 * Review Form submission and Favourite a restaurant features are built with custom **Background sync**.
 Even if user enters data while offline, The data is stored into IndexedDB while offline and then it goes to server.
 Online and Offline events were tracked carefully!